esper-io/console_docs/docs/apps/unapprove.md

-You can not approve an app from all devices.
 To unapprove an app, click on the tile for the app.

 ![](./images/unapprove/1-selectapp.png)

 On the detail screen for the app, click **Unapprove**.